 EFL Students Performing A Role Play

 Traditional Teaching Methods

 Have you ever taught reading to EFL or ESL students?
-I was tasked with developing listening, speaking, reading, and writing skills for lower middle school students in Thailand for six years.
+I was tasked with developing listening, speaking, reading, and writing skills for lower middle school students in Thailand for seven years.
 Vocabulary has always been a concern for all teachers when conducting reading classes.
-The concern, of course, is how will the children understand the reading text if they don't know the vocabulary.
+The concern, of course, is how the students will understand the reading text if they don't know the vocabulary.
 Many teachers agree that vocabulary must be pre-taught before the students read an article.
 Traditionally, the reading text or teacher has presented the kids with a list of the new English words along with translations of the words in the students' native language.
 When teaching, many teachers have had the students read and repeat the words after the teacher.
 Some teachers might even have offered a few examples of how the words are used in sentences.
 Most teachers then have probably told the kids to memorize the words and meanings for a test the next day.
 That's it!
 Nothing else has been done to teach the new vocabulary.

 An Inductive Approach To Teaching Vocabulary to ESL Students And EFL Learners

 Vocabulary cannot be learned by looking at words, writing them down, and then writing the translations of words.
 I have never been able to learn new foreign vocabulary that way and my students haven't either.
 Most reading experts agree that a person must see and use a new word at least 50-60 times before remembering and using the word correctly in sentences.
 That's fine, but how can we do this in reading lessons?
 I propose an inductive approach to learning vocabulary which includes the following steps: